The Complete Guide to Creatine

 How Creatine Works

-To understand how creatine works, you can compare it to the popular practice of carbohydrate loading.
-When an endurance athlete carbohydrate loads, he or she is simply maximizing their main fuel reserve (glycogen), whereas when a strength athlete supplements with creatine, he’s simply maximizing his main fuel reserve in the form of muscle creatine and creatine phosphocreatine.
+When a strength athlete supplements with creatine, he or she is simply maximizing their main fuel reserve in the form of muscle creatine and creatine phosphocreatine.
 Think of creatine supplementation as carbohydrate loading for the strength athlete.

 A paper published in the Journal of Pharmacological Reviews defines creatine as, “a naturally occurring compound obtained in humans from endogenous production and consumption through the diet.”
 When we consume meat and fish we also consume creatine.
 Does this mean vegetarians have no creatine in their body?
 No. Our body can synthesize creatine within the liver and pancreas from several amino acids including glycine, arginine and methonine.
 Once creatine is consumed or synthesized, 95 percent is transported to the skeletal muscle.
 It is within the skeletal muscle that creatine aids in energy metabolism.